UK retailer Boots and intelligence unit Opal partner on 15 operations involving 136 offenders

 Over 12 months, Boots referred 12 cross-border investigations to Opal, all of which have resulted in disruption to crime activities.

 In a recent Opal operation, 23 police forces were involved in investigating a series of crimes carried out across 78 Boots stores.
-These crime events were perpetrated by several people, with dot connections made on Auror revealing this group was responsible for £264.6K in total event value across 161 events.
+These crime events were perpetrated by several people, with dot connections made on Auror revealing this group was responsible for 161 events.

 One of the offenders was arrested when they stole £180 worth of products from one Boots store, after already stealing thousands worth of items from other Boots locations.
-This person was ultimately responsible for stealing over £9K in goods.
 Along with their accomplices, the offender was engaging in theft daily before they were eventually caught.

-Ultimately, three members of the crime group were sentenced to a combined total of almost five years in prison.
+Ultimately, three members of the crime group were sentenced to multiple years in prison.

 Phil Bance, Boots CARE Operations Manager